Ransomware : Your Worst IT Catastrophe

 "A lot of what transpired that first week is mostly a fog for me, but my team will not forget the care all of you put in to help get our business back.
 Iíve trusted Progent for the past ten years, possibly more, and every time I needed help Progent has shined and delivered.
 This situation was a testament to your capabilities."

 A probable business catastrophe was averted due to top-tier professionals, a broad spectrum of IT skills, and tight teamwork.
 Although in retrospect the ransomware virus attack described here could have been shut down with up-to-date security solutions and best practices, user and IT administrator education, and properly executed incident response procedures for data backup and proper patching controls, the fact remains that government-sponsored hackers from China, Russia, North Korea and elsewhere are tireless and will continue.
 If you do fall victim to a ransomware attack, remember that Progent's roster of professionals has substantial experience in ransomware virus defense, removal, and file disaster recovery.

 "So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (along with others that were contributing), thank you for allowing me to get rested after we got through the most critical parts.
 All of you did an impressive job, and if anyone that helped is in the Chicago area, dinner is my treat!"

 Download the Crypto-Ransomware Recovery Case Study Datasheet

-Contact Progent for Crypto-Ransomware Remediation Expertise
+Contact Progent for Ransomware Repair Expertise

-For 24/7 ransomware remediation services, reach out to Progent at 800-993-9400 or go to Contact Progent.
+For 24-Hour ransomware recovery consulting, reach out to Progent at 800-993-9400 or go to Contact Progent.